Staffordshire Industrial Archaeology Society

 3. We aim to encourage public interest in Industrial Archaeology.

-There is a programme of talks, visits, restoration and fieldwork.
-Several members undertake their own projects and our journal is a vehicle for the publication of some of research, social and discussion evenings are held regularly in Tixall Village Hall at 7.30pm.
+There is a programme of talks, occasional visits, and occasional fieldwork.
+Several members undertake their own projects and our journal is a vehicle for the publication of some of research.

 Staffordshire Industrial Archaeology Society has good contacts with other societies of similar interests nationwide and is affiliated to the Association of Industrial Archaeology.
 Also we are in touch with local County and District Councils and often give our opinions on sites which may be threatened by demolition or redevelopment.